How to start a gutter cleaning business

 Gutter cleaning training and qualifications

-Another thing to consider in your gutter cleaning set up is regulations.
+Another thing to consider in your gutter cleaning set-up is regulations.

-The 2005 Working at Height Regulations imposes strict rules concerning ladder use and safety.
 It puts liability for accidents on the owner or occupier of a property.

 Other useful skills and attributes